torchlight-api/engine/README.md

 ![Torchlight Engine](./.art/banner.png)

-Torchlight Engine brings Torchlight's code annotation syntax to PHP, built on top of the excellent [Phiki](https://github.com/phikiphp/phiki) syntax highlighting package.
-No node or API required.
+Torchlight Engine brings Torchlight's code annotation syntax to PHP, built on top of the excellent [Phiki](https://github.com/phikiphp/phiki) syntax highlighting package. **No node or API required**.

 Torchlight enables you to add annotations to your code, drawing your reader's attention to specific parts, highlighting lines, visualizing diffs, and much more.
 Combined with the syntax highlighting provided by Phiki, Torchlight is a perfect fit for technical blogs, documentation, and so much more.